Wilderness Systems Pungo Glass Review

 The graphics on the wrapped blades are prone to scratching, and with time, the edges look worn as the laminate peels back.
 However, most importantly, the blades themselves do not appear to wear down with extended use, and despite its aging appearance, the paddle's actual performance did not falter.

-After extensive use ( and no regular maintenance ), the screw that attached the lever to the shaft of the paddle showed signs of rust.
+After extensive use (and no regular maintenance), the screw that attached the lever to the paddle's shaft showed signs of rust.
 However, the system continued to function.
-As always, we recommend a regular rinse after spending time in salty water.
+As always, we recommend a regular rinse after spending time in salty water or sandy conditions.

 This paddle performed on par with paddles costing quite a bit more.
 Investing in the Pungo Glass will give you a versatile and reliable paddle that will be a solid performer for seasons to come.
 There are cheaper paddles available, but the Pungo Glass offers quality performance and durability with the bonus of adjustability.
-This fact that you can alter the length of this paddle adds value to the paddle, as some families will find they can purchase one Pungo paddle rather than having multiple paddles for different size family members.
+The fact that you can alter the length of this paddle adds value to the paddle, as some families will find they can purchase one Pungo paddle rather than having multiple paddles for different size family members.
 In addition, if you have a variety of crafts, the Pungo can be adjusted to suit the boat size.

-The Wilderness System Pungo Glass is the winner of our Editors' Choice award as we felt it would be suitable for almost any recreational or touring kayaker regardless of their craft and size.
+The Wilderness System Pungo Glass is the winner of our Editors' Choice award as we felt it is suitable for almost any level of touring kayakers regardless of their craft and size.
 The versatility does not require a sacrifice in performance as this lightweight paddle is constructed to feel as secure as your usual one-piece paddle.
 Our only real complaint was the bizarre choice of graphics used on this paddle.
-Fortunately, this doesn't impact its actual performance, and it's nothing a few stickers couldn't improve!
+Fortunately, this doesn't impact its actual performance, and it's nothing a few stickers couldn't improve.
 The Wilderness System Pungo Glass is a reliable performer suitable for all levels and sizes.